 Dr. Jacobson and his team focus on the development and evaluation of:

 - Population-based interventions that improve vaccination delivery resulting in on-time and up-to-date routine vaccination rates for both children and adults.

-- Stepped-wedge cluster randomized controlled trial design as a methodology for evaluating population-based interventions
+- Stepped-wedge cluster randomized controlled trial designs as a methodology for evaluating population-based interventions.

 Significance to patient care

-Primary care still relies upon the office visit to pursue its mission of achieving optimal health for each individual.
+Contemporary primary care practices still rely upon the office visit to pursue the mission of achieving optimal health for each individual.
 That means primary care practices still depend on the patient to be present for office visits.
-However, much of what a primary care practice seeks to accomplish for that clinician's panel of patients can and should take place outside that office visit.
-These include efforts to alert, educate, screen and even intervene.
-Such efforts could make good use of modern electronics, self-efficacy and community resources.
+However, much of what a primary care practice seeks to accomplish for its population of patients can, and should, take place outside of traditional office visits; these include efforts to alert, communicate, educate, screen and even intervene.
+Such efforts could make better use of modern electronics, patient time and community resources.
 It is the goal of the research efforts of Dr. Jacobson and his colleagues to create such interventions.
 These interventions will improve the health of individuals and the well-being of the community while reducing disparities in health care and costs.

-- Section editor for systematic and narrative reviews, Academic Pediatrics, 2009-present
+- Associate editor, systematic and narrative reviews, Academic Pediatrics, 2012-present